tomshaffner/PiThermalCam/index.md

 Initially I researched buying or renting such a camera, but the buying options tend to start at [$200 for the basic smartphone version](https://www.flir.com/products/flir-one-gen-3/), and go up to nearly $1,000.
 My local Lowe's has such cameras for rent as well but they cost $50 for 24 hours!

 I've long been a Raspberry Pi fan so when I saw that rental price I decided to see what options were available for the Pi.
-I quickly found the MLX90640 camera which costs only $60; at this price I figured I'd get a cool gadget to play with, be able to evaluate my house for leaks, and when I'm done I might use it as a security camera.
+I quickly found the MLX90640 camera which costs only $60; at this price I figured I'd get a cool gadget to play with, be able to evaluate my house for leaks, and when I'm done I can use it as a security camera.

-I would of course also need a pi and accompany equipment but I had some of that and would be able to reuse it all for other projects as well.
+I would of course also need a raspberry pi and accompany equipment but I had some of that and would be able to reuse it all for other projects as well.
 This was also a great excuse to finally upgrade from the Pi 3B+ I had to a [Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).

 Of note: The resolution on this camera is much lower so we'll never get pictures quite like the above, but a mere few years ago even the [best cheaper camera](https://www.adafruit.com/product/3538) had only an 8x8 resolution, which is nearly unusable for projects like this.
 Jumping up to 24x32 resolution of the MLX90640 is a 12-fold increase for about the same price!
-It seems we've finally reached the point where cheap homemade versions of the camera are worth buying.
+It seems we've finally reached the point where cheap homemade thermal cameras are worth buying.

 The below guide is meant to be a start-to-finish overview of the parts, setup, install, and use of this project for any who want to do likewise or build on it further.
+I don't cover everything needed to work with a Raspberry Pi itself as there are plenty of other guides for that out there, but I try to touch on any and all pieces related to this project directly.

 **Contents**
 * This line is replaced at runtime by a Table of Contents of headers, excluding those headers followed by {:.no_toc}